vyse/ydict_bat/README.md

 - curl : for fetching html content from website
 - pup : css selector
 - sed : for removing \n<br />

-all the tools above could be easily install with scoop/choco, e.g. scoop install jq
+all above tools could be easily installed with scoop/choco, e.g. `scoop install jq`